A customer asked for their data — you have 30 days (UK DSAR guide)

 The bottom line

 A DSAR is a one-month, no-charge obligation that can arrive any day, by any channel.
 The deadline is manageable; the scramble to find scattered data is not.
 Map where personal data lives now, keep it current, and a request becomes a routine task instead of a fire drill.
+GuardianStack’s checks surface the tools processing customer data so the map is there when you need it — the wider GDPR picture for a UK store is where that map fits in.

 Sources